cafitzp1/MessengerAssistant/README.md

 Data is routed to the appropriate function responsible for executing POST request

 * Usually posting via the send API but also handover protocol pass_thread_control and take_thread_control
-* APIs generally use sender_psid (sender of the message), recipient_id (page inbox that received the message), and stored page authentication tokens for managed pages to ensure response gets back to the correct location
+* APIs generally use sender_psid (sender of the message), recipient_id (page inbox that received the message), and stored page authentication tokens (in an untracked .json file) for managed pages to ensure response gets back to the correct location

 ```javascript
 request({